-- Star of the Week A trophy for 'Star of the Week' is presented to one member from each class for kindness, good effort and general achievement.
+- 'Star of the Week' A trophy for 'Star of the Week' is presented to one member from each class for kindness, good effort and general achievement.
 This is held by the child at home for the week. - 'Amazing Mathematician' a certificate is awarded to one child from each class who has shown excellence in mathematics.
 Certificates are displayed in school and the child has one to keep. - 'Wonderful Writer' a certificate is awarded to one child from each class who has shown excellence in writing.
-Certificates are displayed in school and the child has one to keep. - Head Teacher's Award - Handwriting Award - Breakfast Club -kindness and good manners during this club - A privilege card given to Year Group that has had best behaviour at playtime and lunchtime during the week. - Sport Award-sporting achievement during the week - Mathletics certificates for achievement in Mathletics during the week at home. - Team award for the team that has collected the most team tokens during the week.
+Certificates are displayed in school and the child has one to keep. - Head Teacher's Award - Handwriting Award - Breakfast Club -kindness and good manners during this club - Lunchtime Award- one child from each class is chosen by lunchtime carers - Sport Award-sporting achievement during the week - Mathletics certificates for achievement in Mathletics during the week at home. - Team award for the team that has collected the most team tokens during the week.